Individualized Policy Evaluation and Learning under Clustered Network Interference: The Problem Statement

+Our individualized policy learning formulation enables different treatment decisions for units within the same cluster.
+This potentially yields a much improved outcome and allows for individual-level cost, fairness, and other considerations.
+Indeed, $\bX_{ij}$ may include not only the attributes of unit $j$, but also those of its neighbors or friends within the same cluster $i$, as well as cluster-level characteristics such as cluster size $M_i$ or other network attributes.
+It is also possible to include the interactions between these individual, network, and cluster-level characteristics, as long as the dimension of $\bX_{ij}$ remains fixed.

+While we allow policies to depend on any covariates at both individual and cluster levels, we impose the restriction that each individual's treatment decision does not directly depend on those of others.
+Thus, individualization is achieved through covariates rather than formulating a different treatment rule $\pi$ for each individual.
+In other words, our policy class precludes any joint treatment rules across individuals even when such policies achieve better outcomes.
+Although a policy class that includes joint treatment rules is more general, specifying and optimizing such a policy when the cluster size varies leads to additional parameterization and optimization challenges.

-To evaluate a policy $\pi$, we follow the existing work and focus on the population mean of the potential outcome distribution.
-A key departure from policy learning without interference is that we must consider how each individual's outcome depends on the treatment assignments of the other units in the same cluster.
-Specifically, we define the value of policy $\pi$ as follows:
+To evaluate a policy $\pi\in\Pi$, we follow existing work and focus on the population mean of the potential outcome distribution.
+A key departure from the literature on policy learning without interference is that we must consider how each individual's outcome depends on the treatment assignments of the other units in the same cluster.
+Specifically, we define the value of policy $\pi$ as: